Real Democracy: Introduction

 What Is Democracy?

-Throughout this website, when we discuss democracy, we mean the concept of a substantive democracy in which “rule by the people” is an accurate description.
-When other meanings are intended, we will use quotation marks and/or modifiers to indicate that we mean something else (e.g. pseudo-democracy, liberal “democracy”) or we will use a more accurate word (e.g. oligarchy, plutocracy).
+Throughout this website, when we discuss democracy, we mean the concept of “rule by the people.”
+When other meanings are intended, we will use quotation marks and/or modifiers to indicate that we mean something else (e.g. pseudo-democracy, liberal “democracy”) or we will use a more accurate term (e.g. electoral oligarchy).

 One might assume by discarding the above conception that we must mean that only a direct democracy can be truly called democracy.
 This is not our intention at all.
 This focus on formal process is just a diversion from what is important.
 Again, we stress that real democracy must be substantive rather than merely formal.
 This means that the outcomes of governmental decisions and execution of laws and policies must be in accord with the best interests of the people, rather than serving any elite faction, or even a majority.